 Since then, I have evolved from being a girl who wanted to be smart with her money into a woman who cares passionately about every penny that goes in and out of her hands.
-I paid off more than $10,000 of debt in 2011, $11,000 of debt in 2012, and I made my final debt repayment on May 21st, 2013 – nearly two years from when I was maxed out.
+I paid off more than $10,000 of debt in 2011, $11,000 of debt in 2012, and I made my final debt repayment on May 21st, 2013 – just shy of two years from when I was maxed out.

 In case you’re wondering, there are no quick fixes to get out of debt.
-Over the last two years, I have done things that no twenty-something wants to do, including: moving back in with my parents for six months, avoiding shopping malls, and saying “no” to travelling with friends.
-Some months have been easier than others, but I wouldn’t be where I am today if I didn’t track my spending and (at least attempt to) stick to a monthly budget.
+Throughout my debt repayment journey, I did things no twenty-something wants to, including: moving back in with my parents for six months, staying in most Friday and Saturday nights, and saying “no” to travelling with friends.
+Some months were easier than others, but I wouldn’t be where I am today if I didn’t track my spending and (at least attempt to) stick to a monthly budget.

 Since making my final payment, I’ve experienced what I like to call “life after debt“.
 I’ve built up a $10,000 Emergency Fund, made regular contributions to my retirement savings and travelled all over North America.
 There’s no denying life is better when you’re debt-free.
 On the other hand, I’ve also experienced lifestyle inflation, spent too much money and, as a result, put myself on a yearlong shopping ban (ending July 6th, 2015).
 So, my financial education continues!